cheredia19/my-journey-datahub-cloud/README.md

 Then, something became a frustrating topic in my particular learning curve.
 My charts didn't show on the DataHub platform, even though I was doing everything right.
 It took around two weeks and a couple of video calls with a DataHub developer to figure it out.

+Since then, my journey with DataHub has been *easy peasy*.

-Since then, I've done journalistic articles focused on several topics, such as [the 50 most followed YouTube channels](https://datahub.io/@cheredia19/50-yt-channels-most-subscribers), the [100 worst movies according to Rotten Tomatoes](https://datahub.io/@cheredia19/100-worst-movies-all-time-by-rt), [data analysis of the Paris Olympic Games](https://datahub.io/@cheredia19/paris-2024-osg-athletes), or [the state of press freedom in the world by 2024](https://datahub.io/@cheredia19/press-freedom-2024), among others.
+I've done journalistic articles focused on several topics, such as [the 50 most followed YouTube channels](https://datahub.io/@cheredia19/50-yt-channels-most-subscribers), the [100 worst movies according to Rotten Tomatoes](https://datahub.io/@cheredia19/100-worst-movies-all-time-by-rt), [data analysis of the Paris Olympic Games](https://datahub.io/@cheredia19/paris-2024-osg-athletes), or [the state of press freedom in the world by 2024](https://datahub.io/@cheredia19/press-freedom-2024), among others.

 I hope to keep having the opportunity to publish many more things on DataHub since it's a platform I enjoy using.